On the body of ample angles of asymptotically log Fano varieties: Introduction

 \subsection{The body of ample angles}

-One can collect all ``admissible" coefficients in the sense of \er{aldpdefeq} (equivalently interpreted as angles for which there exists a \K edge metric with angles $2\pi\be_i$ along $C_i$ and with positive Ricci curvature on $S\sm C$ \cite{JMR,R14,MR,GP}) into a single body introduced in \cite[Definition 3.1]{R19}:
+One can collect all ``admissible" coefficients in the sense of \er{aldpdefeq} (equivalently interpreted as angles for which there exists a \K edge metric with angles $2\pi\be_i$ along $C_i$ and with positive Ricci curvature on $S\sm C$ \cite{JMR,R14,MR,GP}) into a single body previously introduced by one of us \cite[Definition 3.1]{R19}:

 \begin{definition} The set is called the \emph{body of ample angles} of $(X,D)$. \end{definition}

 The problem of determining whether a given pair $(X,D=\sum_{i=1}^rD_i)$ is asymptotically log Fano amounts to determining whether